masui/AH2014paper/paper.md

-Using the BABAScript system, all the computer activities and human activities can be described in a powerful and simple programming language, and
-All the intelligent entities in the real world connected to the Internet can be programmed in a consistent way.
+Using the BABAScript system, all the computer activities and human activities can be described in a powerful and simple programming language, and all the intelligent entities in the real world connected to the Internet can be programmed in a consistent way.

 <!--